 Made from a blend of wood fibers, plastic, and a binding agent, wood composite doors are moisture-, insect-, and rot-resistant.
 While they offer the same rich look as real wood, they’re lightweight and low-maintenance.
 They’re also an environmentally friendly option since they’re made from recycled, sustainable materials.

 Artisan’s wood composite garage doors are made from Tricoya® modified wood and Extira panels.
-We offer two paint-grade wood composite products: Benchmark and Benchmark 2.
+We offer two paint-grade wood composite products: Benchmark, Benchmark 2, and Benchmark SP.

 Astragal